 This is one of the very few aspects of the checklist that is absolutely essential.
 Every state has different regulations, such as obtaining a marriage license; so make sure to learn what those are.
 In addition, check if there is any waiting period and whether you need a witness.
 There are some US States that allow you to self solemnize, like Colorado, which makes it so much easier!
 Here’s some info for you if you’re looking to elope in CO.
 Make notes on your elopement checklist of what your state or country requires.

-Photography is one essential aspect you must not skip.
+Photography is one essential aspect you must not skip on the elopement checklist.
 Just because you are choosing an intimate route doesn’t mean the day is less impactful.
 Have an elopement photographer for the day.
 This will allow you to remember everything vividly, and later share some memorable pictures with your favorite people.

 If you would like to have extras during the elopement, or afterward, you can confirm these plans with the vendors before you travel.
 You may discuss with florists regarding ceremony flowers caterers for a picnic celebration, or anyone else you find suitable to mark this incredibly momentous occasion.